-Wild Caught Seafood: -
+Wild Caught Seafood

-As part of our commitment to responsible sourcing, our wild caught seafood is sourced from fisheries that are certified to a third-party sustainability certification, such as the Marine Stewardship Council (MSC), or are part of a credible Fishery Improvement Project (FIP) or In-Transition to MSC (ITM) to drive improvements within the relevant fisheries.
+As part of our commitment to responsible sourcing, our wild caught seafood is sourced from fisheries that are certified to a third party sustainability certification, such as the Marine Stewardship Council (MSC), or are part of a credible Fishery Improvement Project (FIP) to drive improvements within the fishery.

-We have been active members of the Steering Group of the Project UK Fishery Improvement Project (FIP) for Nephrops.
-Working alongside a range of interested stakeholders such as retailers, NGO's, processors, fishing organisations and scientists to guide the fishery towards a level consistent with MSC certification.
+We are members of the steering group for the ongoing Project UK Fishery Improvement Project for Nephrops and are working alongside a range of interested stakeholders such as retailers, NGO's, processors, fishing organisations and scientists to guide the fishery towards a level consistent with MSC certification.